Driving on Autobahn

 A45: between Gambach intersection (Gambacher Kreuz) and Gießen south intersection (Gießener Südkreuz)

-A485: from Gießener Südkreuz to the junction with the B3 in direction north
+A485: from Gießener Südkreuz to the junction with the B3 to the north

 A49: from Neuental to Baunatal-Süd